gvwilson/thirdbit/teaching/community.md

 2. Give newcomers a mentor, and make sure the mentors actually do some proactive mentoring.
-The most important things a mentor can do are make introductions and explain the unwritten rules ("Oh, Giselle always takes care of that…"), so make it clear to mentors that these are their primary responsibilities, and they are to report back to you every few weeks to tell you what they've done.
+The most important things a mentor can do are make introductions and explain the unwritten rules, so make it clear to mentors that these are their primary responsibilities, and they are to report back to you every few weeks to tell you what they've done.

 The second part of the volunteer lifecycle is retention, which is a large enough topic to deserve its own section.
 The third and final